tomas-fryza/avr-course/README.md

 ├── docs
 │   └── hw
 ├── LICENSE
-├── projects
+├── firmware
 │   ├── 01-demo
-│   ├── 09-asm_random
 │   ├── library
-│   │   ├── inc
+│   │   ├── include
-│   │   └── src
+│   │   └── source
 │   └── projects.in
 └── README.md
 ```

 In folder `docs` all manuals are stored.
 Folder `hw` contains KiCad schematic of Arduino shields used in the course.
-All projects are located within `projects` folder.
+All projects are located within `firmware` folder.
 The `01-demo` example contains default C-code source file `main.c`, `README.md`, and `Makefile`.
-Default example of ASM source file `rand.S` is located in the `09-asm_random` folder.
 Source and header files of LCD, TWI, and UART libraries are located in the `library` folder.

 ## Hardware Components